usaid-cs/yesterday-i-learned/random.md

 - People with kids naturally have less time furthering their professional development.
 A natural cause for why young people fresh out of college are often, despite the lack of experience, better hires.
 - Beating your earnings estimates will still cause your stock price to drop if the data shows your market value is lower than the current price.
 - The fastest red card in football went to [a man named Lee Todd](https://www.theguardian.com/football/2009/jan/07/1), who said "FUCK me that was loud" to a referee.
-- A canton is any quarter of a flag.
-British colonial flags have the union jack at the upper left canton, for example.
 - [A young (underage) man had nudes of himself and was charged for being gay and a child sex offender.](https://www.reddit.com/r/news/comments/7abp34/child_sex_offenders_to_be_named_as_such_in_us/dp8pkix/) Kids, don't touch yourself.
 That's gay, pedophilic, and having sex with a minor.
 You die for that sort of thing.
 Jesus was right.
 Don't touch yourself.
 Big brother (he's over 18) is always watching.
 - There was a computer that [recorded files onto casette tapes.](https://en.wikipedia.org/wiki/Texas_Instruments_TI-99/4A) A 3MHz CPU proved enough for everything.
 - Aunt Irma can also be Aunt Flo.